-Eighteen inches of snow, not the work of thousands of fire fighters, eventually stopped blaze.
+Eighteen inches of snow, not the work of thousands of firefighters, eventually stopped the blaze.
 Newspapers reported we were jubilant.
 We were not.
-We had no tents, were wet, cold, and wondering what this meant for our immediate future.
+We had no tents, were wet, and cold, and wondered what this meant for our immediate future.
 Conversations centered on status reports of fires elsewhere and hopes of being sent to them.

 All crews but three others and ours were demobilized.
 We had to stay behind to start forest restoration and rehab work.
 Eighty people to clean up a quarter of a million acres: what could go wrong?

-In an attempt to quickly quell citizen fury, we were sent out immediately to repair fences, rebuild structures, control erosion and plant seeds before a grand plan was created.
-Officials feared that if they waited a month, sent teams out to assess damage and what repairs should be made, there might be a small uprising.
+In an attempt to quickly quell citizen fury, we were sent out immediately to repair fences, rebuild structures, control erosion, and plant seeds before a grand plan was created.
+Officials feared that if they waited a month, and sent teams out to assess the damage and what repairs should be made, there might be a small uprising.
 Consequently, chaos reigned.

 People felt abandoned and forgotten.
 Almost all of the articles about fires in the papers dealt with those still fighting fires in Yellowstone.
 One day when we were ordering wool-lined snow boots, the Great Falls Tribune reported that we’d already been sent home two weeks earlier.

-A morning-report that Virginia 19 was on “Initial Attack” brought chuckles.
-If fire broke out in the area–unlikely, with the 36 inches of snow–we’d be the first ones sent in to fight it.
+A morning report that Virginia 19 was on “Initial Attack” brought chuckles.
+If a fire broke out in the area–unlikely, with the 36 inches of snow–we’d be the first ones sent in to fight it.
 “And what, give up my seeder for a fire hose!” someone cried.
 “How dare they think of sending in a crack rehab team to douse flames.”

-For a period of time we did give up our seeders and spent days in knee-deep snow rolling up miles of burnt barbed-wire fencing.
-I have new appreciation for cow pokes in westerns who say: “I’m going to mend a little fence.”
+For a period of time, we did give up our seeders and spent days in knee-deep snow rolling up miles of burnt barbed-wire fencing.
+I have a new appreciation for cowpokes in westerns who say: “I’m going to mend a little fence.”

 I was a teetotaler much of the time because I was going to be dammed if I was going to go out in sub-zero weather to pee late at night.
 I wish others had worried about this.
 Robert one evening couldn’t quite make it out of the bunkhouse and peed right on my sleeping bag.
 For the rest of his fire career, he’ll never live that down.